researchstudio-sat/webofneeds/webofneeds/won-utils/won-utils-conversation/doc/test/modification/modification_triples_doc.md

 581,585d580
 < <https://localhost:8443/won/resource/event/cbcccoqqqbec6bxkl3y3#content-3j4j> {
 <     event:cbcccoqqqbec6bxkl3y3
-<             won:textMessage  "You are connected to the debug bot.
+<             con:text  "You are connected to the debug bot.
 You can issue commands that will cause interactions with your atom." .
 < }
 <
 4679,4685d4673